Scope

 Soundplay synth sample use_synth

-Timingsleep use_bpm
+Timingsleep use_bpm time_warp

 Pitchuse_transpose use_octave